realworldocaml/book/book/gadts/README.md

 ## Limitations of GADTs

-GADTs are useful, but they have some sharp corners.
+Hopefully, we've demonstrated the utility of GADTs, while at the same time showing some of the attendant complexities.
+In this final section, we're going to highlight some remaining difficulties with using GADTs that you may run in to, as well as how to work around them.

 ### Or-patterns

-One annoyance of
-working GADTs is that GADTs often don't work well with or-patterns.
-Consider the following type that represents various ways we might use for obtaining some piece of data.
+GADTs don't work well with or-patterns.
+Consider the following type that represents various ways we might use for obtaining some piece of data.  [or-patterns]{.idx}

 ```ocaml env=main
 open Core